pmknyc/science_daily/planning_notes.md

    Prompt:
     "Thanks for using Science Daily News!
 Goodbye!"
    If Y, then exit.
 If N, then return to prior screem before user typed exit

+ # User chooses article for more info:
+  #  get input from CLI#get_user_choice
+  #  convert input to index of an article object in Article.all array
+  #  get that article's article.url attrib & interpolate it onto SITE URL
+  #     to define the scrape site
+  # an Article method that calls this scrape method to read features &
+  # assign as instance vars/attributes